 For thousands of years, the Jewish people lived in exile—suffering persecution, and longing to return home to Israel.
 And over that time, despite incredible odds, the people have managed to maintain their identity—even as they assimilated into life within the diaspora.

-Many people, including Batya’s parents who were Yemenite Jews, have endured the gruelling months-long walk in the desert just to come home to Israel.
-Many others were not as fortunate and died along the way.
+Many people, including Batya’s parents who were Yemenite Jews, have endured the grueling months-long walk in the desert just to come home to Israel.
+Many others weren’t as fortunate and died along the way.

 But why do they do it?
 For what reason would a people undergo such incredible hardship?